Practical and accurate density functionals for transition-metal heterogeneous catalysis: Methods

 The resulting unit cell (and thus number of plane-waves) is very large to accommodate vacuum around both the gas-phase molecule and the slab in GP+Slab.
-This can make the RPA and EXX calculations quite costly.
+This can make the EXX and RPA calculations quite costly.
 For these contributions, we instead generated structures truncated down to 4 layers with a \SI{15}{\angstrom} vacuum (w.r.t. the slab) indicated by ``4L,small''.
-The molecule (from the gas-phase geometry) is placed within same unit cell in a separate calculation.
+The molecule (from the gas-phase geometry) is placed within the same unit cell in a separate calculation, and the barrier height is calculated as: